toringer/home-assistant-metnowcast/README.md

-# met.no precipitation now cast component
+# Met.no Nowcast component

-This component will add a sensor for met.no precipitation now cast.
+This component will add a weatcher sensor for the met.no precipitation nowcast.
 The sensor shows the maximum amount of precipitation for the next 90 minutes.
 Detailed precipitation data is available in the 'forecast' attribute.

 https://api.met.no/weatherapi/nowcast/2.0/documentation

-## HACS Installation
+## Installation

-1. Open HACS Settings
+### Installation with HACS

-2. Add `https://github.com/toringer/home-assistant-metnowcast` as a custom repository
+- Ensure that [HACS](https://hacs.xyz/) is installed.
-2. Add the code to your `configuration.yaml` using the config options below.
+- In HACS / Integrations / menu / Custom repositories, add the url the this repository.
-3. **You will need to restart after installation for the component to start working.**
+- Search for and install the Met.no Nowcast integration.

-## Sample Sensor Configuration
+- Restart Home Assistant.

-    sensor:
+## Configuration

-    - platform: metnowcast
+Configuration of the integration is done through Configuration > Integrations where you enter coordinates.